-No. Recommendation Risks Agreed Action 3(H) The review and implementation of new IT processes represents an opportunity to ensure the efficiency and effectiveness of both processes and controls.
-Internal Audit should be invited to be a proactive consultee during the testing phase.
-This should involve Internal Audit reviewing and offering advice on the planned A lack of effective processes and control could impair the achievement of the service to meet the Council's objectives.
-Internal Audit will be invited to participate in the design and testing phase.
-Specifically, as part of Goal 3, Objective 3, Action 3 (scheduled for November 2021) and Goal 3 Objective 4 Action 5 (scheduled for December 2021) of the Business Improvement Plan. controls, particularly those that are embedded within the IT systems and that support performance management and the delivery of objectives.
-Audit plan days should be allocated for this within the current year and 2022-23.
-Person Responsible Head of Development Management or Development Team Manager and Strategic Director of Resources Due Date 31 st December 2021 Γ No. Recommendation Risks Agreed Action 4(M) The service should undertake a post- implementation review of the Enterprise system and associated processes.
+No. Recommendation Risks Agreed Action 3(H) A lack of effective processes and control could impair the achievement of the service to meet the Council's objectives.
+Internal Audit will be inv the design and testing p as part of Goal 3, Object (scheduled for Novemb Objective 4 Action 5 (sc December 2021) of the Improvement Plan. ohase.
+Specifically, ctive 3, Action 3 er 2021) and Goal 3 cheduled for Person Responsible Head of Development Management or Development Team Manager and Strategic Director of Resources Due Date 31 st December 2021

+No. Recommendation Risks Agreed Action

+4(M) The service should undertake a post- implementation review of the Enterprise system and associated processes.
 This will ensure that maximum benefit is being obtained and the desired level of case and performance management, control, and record-keeping is being obtained.
+Internal Audit should be invited to provide independent support to assist this specific review.
 The service change programme fails to deliver its intended enhancements and therefore improved service effectiveness that supports the delivery of service performance requirements.
-Internal Audit will be invited to participate in the review phase, specifically Goal 5, Objective 2, Action 3 (scheduled for February 2022) and Goal 5 Objective 3 Action 2 (which is dependent on the adoption of the revised Enforcement Policy and Procedure) of the Business review.
+Internal Audit will be invited to participate in the review phase, specifically Goal 5, Objective 2, Action 3 (scheduled for February 2022) and Goal 5 Objective 3 Action 2 (which is dependent on the adoption of the revised Enforcement Policy and Procedure) of the Business Improvement Plan.
+Resources available to progress this dependent on Recommendation 5.

+Person Responsible Due Date

+Development Team 31 st July 2022, to

+Manager coincide with

+Recommendation 2